 ON MARRIAGE VS. CIVIL UNIONS

 I also think that the need to equate homosexual unions exactly with heterosexual ones is an emotional reaction against doing anything that sounds like “separate but equal” without consideration that there may be real factors at play that do in fact make these relationships different – in some ways small, and in some ways very significantly.
-For example, two men having sex will never have a baby by accident, and so, the public interest in making sure they are married is simply not as urgent as that for heterosexual couples engaging in sex.
-Every time a man and woman sexually bond there is much more potentially at stake.

 THE LARGER ISSUE AT HAND: THE WAR AGAINST GENDER

-The reality is that whatever is true about the unique benefits of heterosexual marriage, they are not likely to sway the forces that, on a larger scheme of things, are intent on erasing any semblance of gender-distinction.
+The reality is that whatever is true about the unique benefits of heterosexual marriage, those benefits are not likely to sway the forces that, on a larger scheme of things, are intent on erasing any semblance of gender-distinction.
 These folks have long seen the whole idea of gender differences as a “social construct,” that is, an artificial, man-made (literally, made by males, particularly heterosexual ones) distinction that needs to be eradicated.
 Lesbian feminists, and their feminist followers, many of them gay men who were traumatized as young boys when they couldn’t live up to the conventional view of what a growing boy should be, despise any suggestion or affirmation of gender traits.
 And so, men’s college athletic departments are eviscerated in a requirement that women be just as athletic as men.
 Women are told that they are not good enough, or “equal,” if they are not more like men.
 Physical standards are lowered in the law-enforcement, military, and firefighting professions so it can be made to look as if men and women are equally suited for the jobs in exactly equal proportions.
 It is why some European feminists have been demanding that urinals be banned in men’s restrooms, or installed in women’s (not kidding), and have already succeeded in having some elementary schools do so.
 It’s why gay bars have unisex bathrooms, and why now the University of Minnesota just introduced ‘gender neutral’ bathrooms, where men and women can perform intimate bodily functions together.
-(Ask yourself: why would anybody push for this, if there was not some larger goal in mind?).
+(Ask yourself: why would anybody push for this, if there were not some larger goal in mind?).
 Still, among a large portion of the gay population, and many hard-left heterosexuals, this is considered advanced thinking.
 It is not.
 It is doing away with the lessons of civilization and taking us back to more animal behavior.
 Either way, it is a key point in the equation of gay and straight unions.